Youth Race Squad

-The YRS (Youth Racing Squad) in its current format was started by Tim Cripps (the original "Squad father") as a way of encouraging and supporting junior sailors to race.
+The YRS (Youth Racing Squad) in its current format was started as a way of encouraging and supporting junior sailors to race.

 Initially starting with a small squad of around 12 sailors in Toppers and progressing to Lasers, they attended a coached racing programme running in Spring and Autumn each year.
 These original YRS members can now be found helming or crewing in double handed boats, competing in NCSC racing series and national race squads and passing on their knowledge as instructors and coaches.